dtretyakov/WindowsAzure/README.md

 **Table queries**

-  * TableSet implements IQueryable interface for Linq expressions
+  * TableSet implements IQueryable interface for using Linq Expressions
      * Where()
      * Take()
-  * Asynchronous queries by using executions (TPL)
+  * Asynchronous queries by using Linq extensions (TPL)
      * ToListAsync()

 ## Dependencies